kabachook/k8s-security/NOTES.md

 If you need admin privileges for your app(e.g. Tiller), create a new namespaced ServiceAccount.

-Also use principle of least when creating new ServiceAccounts
+Also use principle of least privilege when creating new ServiceAccounts

 ---